faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 ## Examples of transparency failures

-These are some modern examples[^modern] where LDS leadership or the institution appear to have failed to provide or attempted to hinder the availability of, information that members or investigators arguably should have access to (or admitted to such behavior).
+These are some modern[^modern] examples where LDS leadership or the institution appear to have failed to provide or attempted to hinder the availability of, information that members or investigators arguably should have access to (or admitted to such behavior).

 * **1922**&nbsp; Failure to publicize issues with Book of Mormon historicity.